dudejsbad/Korpas-royale/README.md

 It was made for the entertainment of the users using it only, it wasnt made to haram anyone or anything.
 It was just

-You can find the script in "script" or in "https://rbxscript.com".
+You can find the script in "script"